jenjiunsu/jencodehub-portfolio/README.md

 - Vite
 - Tailwind CSS

-## <a name="features">🔋 Features</a>
+## <a name="features">重點特色 Features</a>

-👉 **Immersive Hero**: An eye-catching 3D hacker room that responds to mouse movements, surrounded by animated mini-models.
+**Immersive Girl**: An eye-catching 3D hacker room that responds to mouse movements, surrounded by animated mini-models.

-👉 **Interactive About Me**: A sleek bento grid layout featuring personal info, a 3D globe pinpointing location, tech stack icons, and a one-click email copy option.
+**Interactive About Me**: A sleek bento grid layout featuring personal info, a 3D globe pinpointing location, tech stack icons, and a one-click email copy option.

-👉 **Dynamic Project Showcase**: Browse through projects while watching live demos inside a 3D computer model, seamlessly switching between different projects.
+**Dynamic Project Showcase**: Browse through projects while watching live demos inside a 3D computer model, seamlessly switching between different projects.

-👉 **Engaging Experience Timeline**: Hover over career milestones to trigger interactive 3D animations that bring your professional journey to life.
+**Engaging Experience Timeline**: Hover over career milestones to trigger interactive 3D animations that bring your professional journey to life.

-👉 **Client Testimonials**: A dedicated section highlighting satisfied clients and their feedback.

-👉 **Easy Contact Form**: A user-friendly email form for visitors to reach out directly from your portfolio.
+**Easy Contact Form**: A user-friendly email form for visitors to reach out directly from your portfolio.

-👉 **Clean Footer**: A minimalist design featuring social media links for easy networking.
+**Clean Footer**: A minimalist design featuring social media links for easy networking.

-👉 **Fully Responsive**: Optimized layout ensuring a smooth experience across all devices, from desktop to mobile.

-and many more, including code architecture and reusability

-## <a name="quick-start">🤸 Quick Start</a>
+## <a name="quick-start">環境安裝 Quick Start</a>

 Follow these steps to set up the project locally on your machine.